nushell-prophet/nu-kv/README.md

 # File based nushell kv-module

-- Why does this module exist, as we already have the fine `std-rfc/kv` module?
+Q: Why does this module exist, as we already have the fine `std-rfc/kv` module?
-- I started developing and using this module a long time ago, and my scripts already use it.
+A: I started developing and using this module a long time ago, and my scripts already use it.
 Additionally, this module relies on version-control friendly local files, rather than on an SQLite database, which also provides some advantages for me.
 So I continue its development.

 ## Features